jessivarela/dpbe_l2_pre_registration/README.md

 **(The description should be no longer than the length of an abstract.
 It can give some context for the proposed study, but great detail is not needed here for your preregistration.)**

+Research has been done to determine if Spanish-English bilinguals are able to shift their voicing perception across aural controlled language contexts that are cued conceptually and perceptually (Gonzales & Lotto, 2013).
+An extension of that study was conducted by Gonzalez et al. (2017) where the researchers cued the language context only conceptually while using both Spanish-English bilinguals and French-English bilinguals and demonstrated that with only conceptual knowledge, bilinguals were still able to adjust their voicing perception.
+Casillas & Simonet (2018) conducted a study replicating the Gonzales and Lotto (2013) study through its methodology, where the cue for the language mode was done through an auditory stimuli perceptually .
+In that study, the researchers analyzed the double phonemic boundary effect in early and late bilinguals using a stimulus induced language mode that showed that early bilinguals, but not the lower proficient learners had effect of a double phonemic boundary.
+For the present study we will be analyzing the doouble phonemic boundary effect using Spanish-English early and late bilinguals with a context conceptually induced language mode.

 ### Hypotheses (required)